 About EHRI: A Human Network, A Digital Infrastructure

 On the 16th of November 2010 the project called EHRI, the European Holocaust Research Infrastructure, was launched in Brussels.
 This project is financed by the European Union and will take four years to complete.
 EHRI's main objective is to support the Holocaust research community by opening up a portal that will give online access to dispersed sources relating to the Holocaust, and by encouraging collaborative research through the development of tools.
-To achieve this by 2015, twenty organizations - research institutions, libraries, archives, museums and memorial sites - from thirteen countries will work together in a consortium.
+To achieve this by March 2015, twenty organizations - research institutions, libraries, archives, museums and memorial sites - from thirteen countries work together in a consortium.
+On 26 March 2015, EHRI will present its results at the Berlin-Brandenburg Academy of Sciences and Humanities in Berlin.

 Research and remembrance